 Oh The Hideaway, how we love thee.
-Hidden off West Lake Drive inside a marina, The Hideaway is the best Mexican spot in all of The Hamptons (with La Fondita coming in a close second).
-Their tacos and burritos are gangster, as is their grilled corn and all drinks made with tequila, which they have a deep roster of.
-People get sh*t faced here, mostly locals, and it’s hilarious to watch.
-Don't sleep on brunch either.
-You’ll look like a genius for taking your friends here because most non-locals have zero clue that The Hideaway even exists.
+Hidden off West Lake Drive inside a marina, The Hideaway is the best Mexican spot in all of The Hamptons (with La Fondita coming in at a close second).
+Their tacos and burritos are excellent, as is their grilled corn and all drinks made with tequila, which they have a deep roster of.
+People get sh*tfaced here, mostly locals, and it’s hilarious to watch.
+You’ll look like a genius for taking your friends here because most non-locals have no clue that The Hideaway even exists.

-Herb’s is the local, family owned market in town.
+Herb’s is the local, family-owned market in town.
 It’s a great place to pick up sandwiches and beers to take to the beach, but the real reason to come here is for the fried chicken, which is the best on the East End.
-Their crispy, moist, super salty poultry is magical, and we specifically recommend getting as many wings as they have in stock.
-That's where it's at.
+Their crispy, moist, super salty poultry is incredible, and we specifically recommend getting as many wings as they have in stock.
 Congrats, you’re about to become the most popular person at Ditch.

-A more modern approach to Montauk, this breezy, happening seafood palace is two blocks away from the ocean and consistently putting out some of the best restaurant food on the East End.
-The menu is loaded with exciting seafood, but there's also plenty of other land-dwelling animals to eat too.
-The awesome wine list, solid local beer selection, and a bloody mary with a crab claw sticking out of it also keep us coming back.
+This lively seafood restaurant is two blocks away from the ocean and consistently putting out some of the best restaurant food on the East End.
+The menu is loaded with exciting seafood, but there are also plenty of other land-dwelling animals to eat too.
+The great wine list, solid local beer selection, and a Bloody Mary with a crab claw sticking out of it also keep us coming back.

-Navy Beach has the best set up of any restaurant in all of The Hamptons, let alone Montauk.
+Navy Beach has the best setup of any restaurant in all of The Hamptons, let alone Montauk.
 It’s situated in a little hidden alcove of bayside beach off the backroads, and over the train tracks.
-You have to really know where you’re going to find.
+In other words, you have to really know where you’re going to find.
 They have tables on the actual sand, excellent beers on tap, and the food has improved dramatically since it first opened a few years back.
 Due to its incredible ambiance, it’s slammed, always.
 Good luck getting a table.
 Drink a beer on the beach and wait it out.

-Tacombi, the uber-cool Mexican courtyard in Nolita opened up La Brisa a couple years ago, and just like its sister restaurant in NYC, has become a hot bed of super cool, family-friendly activity.
+Tacombi, the indoor taco courtyard in Nolita, opened up La Brisa a couple years ago, and just like its sister restaurant in NYC, has become a hotbed of super cool, family-friendly activity.
 Tacos, cocktails, beers, juices, sangria all in the middle of Montauk village.
-Grab a juice on the go, or sit down for a low key, reasonably priced meal.
+Grab a juice on the go, or sit down for a low-key, reasonably priced meal.
 Either way, you’ll enjoy the positive vibes and delicious food.

 Drive all the way around Lake Montauk and pull into a parking lot/shipyard, and you’ll find the best sushi around.
 Seats are up on the second floor, right across the lake from Gosman’s, giving you a ridiculous view of the Long Island Sound.
 In addition to the sushi rolls, there’s a solid menu of salads, sandwiches, and fried seafood things.
 Go for lunch, when you can take in the view.
 Also, if you ever find yourself on a boat, it’s an excellent destination - there’s plenty of room for docking.

-Montauk is a drinking town.
-It's filled with fishermen, surfers, and now, lots of party people coming in from NYC to have the best, and drunkest, weekends ever.
-It was only a matter of time before they had a proper Bavarian biergarten.
-This German East Village import opened a couple summers ago just steps from the beach and immediately fit in perfectly.
-Drink huge German beers whose names you can’t pronounce and soak them up with a menu full of things like bratwurst, spatzle and soft pretzels.
+It was only a matter of time before Montauk had a proper Bavarian biergarten.
+This German East Village import opened a couple summers ago right by the beach and immediately fit in perfectly.
+Drink huge German beers whose names you can’t pronounce and soak them up with a menu full of things like bratwurst, spaetzle, and soft pretzels.

 Red Hood Lobster Pound’s Montauk location is steps from the beach, and serves one of the best lobster rolls around.
 Get one and hit the sand.

-Montauk’s go-to breakfast spot.
-Iced coffee, breakfast burritos, egg sandwiches, wraps, healthy stuff...you get the picture.
+Montauk’s go-to breakfast spot, Joni’s serves iced coffee, breakfast burritos, egg sandwiches, wraps, and other healthy stuff.
 Everyone goes to Joni’s, so be prepared for organized chaos during prime time.
 Plus, you never know who you’ll run into here.
 Our best sighting ever: Jerry Seinfeld.

 Got kids?
 It doesn’t get much better than Gosman’s.
-The dock, the boats, the clam bar, the ice cream...it’s a child’s paradise.
+The dock, the boats, the clam bar, the ice cream - it’s a child’s paradise.
 But big kids like us can appreciate it too.
-Drinks overlooking the water at Topside are certainly never a bad idea.
+Drinks overlooking the water at Topside (the bar upstairs) are certainly never a bad idea.
 However, you don’t want to eat up there.
-Eat down at the clam bar on the dock where you can dig into freshly caught local fish, delicious clam chowder, and other good stuff.
+Head down for the clam bar on the dock where you can dig into freshly-caught local fish, delicious clam chowder, and other good stuff.

-The menu hasn’t changed in forever, and many of us who’ve been coming here for years are kind of over it, but there isn’t a better location for patio dining than Fort Pond at Harvest.
+The menu hasn’t changed in forever, and many of us who’ve been coming here for years are kind of over it by now, but there isn’t a better location for patio dining than Fort Pond at Harvest.
 It’s a good choice for the family or a big group of friends, just be sure to bring bug spray and some bread to feed the enormous fish by the dock.
-Our go-tos here are the mussels, the calamari salad, and the skirt steak.
+Our go-to’s here are the mussels, the calamari salad, and the skirt steak.

-Right on schedule, Montauk now has an açai bowl bar for when you need to detox from your diet of lobster rolls, beer, and fried stuff.
-Happy Bowls serves up bright, colorful smoothie bowls that will definitely keep the Instagramming masses happy.
+Montauk now has an açai bowl bar for when you need to detox from your diet of lobster rolls, beer, and fried stuff.
+Happy Bowls serves bright, colorful smoothie bowls that will definitely keep the Instagramming masses happy.